Skip to main content

 Key takeaways

-• Eliquis is used to reduce the risk of stroke and blood clots in people with nonvalvular atrial fibrillation.
-Alternatives like Pradaxa, Xarelto, Savaysa, warfarin, or heparin are available for those seeking different options.
+• Eliquis is a popular treatment used to reduce the risk of stroke and blood clots in people with non-valvular atrial fibrillation.
+However, many alternatives exist for those who cannot tolerate it, have contraindications, or are concerned about cost.

 Continue reading to learn about Eliquis alternatives and how they compare.